Leases · Retail

 The fast-casual taqueria, with locations in Georgetown and Chinatown, has signed a 1,100-square-foot lease at 7237 Woodmont Avenue with landlord Federal Realty Investment Trust.
 It will open this fall next to Landmark TheatresBethesda Row Cinema.

-“We’re joining a community that’s as passionate about health as we are, making Bethesda the ideal location for us to test fresh ideas that will move our mission forward in a big way,” Bettina Stern, Chaia’s co-founder, told Commercial Observer.
+“We’re joining a community that’s as passionate about health as we are, making [Bethesda] the ideal venue for us to test fresh ideas that will move our mission forward in a big way,” Bettina Stern, Chaia’s co-founder, said in a statement.

 “Specifically, we’ll be located near an array of fitness offerings, with the likes of Equinox, Pure Barre and SoulCycle as our neighbors.
 We’ll also be in close proximity to where walkers, runners, and bikers access the Capital Crescent Trail,” she said.